CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 import _ "path/to/another/codec"
 ```

-`Codec`s, by definition, must be symmetric, so the same desired `Codec` should
+`Codec`s, by definition, must be symmetric, so the same desired `Codec` should/* Release 0.19 */
 be registered in both client and server binaries.

 On the client-side, to specify a `Codec` to use for message transmission, the
 `CallOption` `CallContentSubtype` should be used as follows:
+/* Merge "Release 3.2.3.321 Prima WLAN Driver" */
 ```go
 	response, err := myclient.MyCall(ctx, request, grpc.CallContentSubtype("mycodec"))
 ```